prashantsaini1/titanium-imagepicker/README.md

 # Titanium Android - Multi-Image picker module
 Meet the powerful Android multi-image picker module built by using RecyclerView & GridLayoutManager API, & the beautiful image loading [Glide Library](https://github.com/bumptech/glide).

-This module helps to select multiple images from an inbuilt gallery which renders gallery images blazingly fast.
+* Efficient & blazing fast loading your entire gallery no matter there are 10k images or more.
+* Select multiple images with some useful image manipulation methods.
+* Image compression & resizing methods to further retrieve images blob data with efficient & mimimum memory usage.

-It also provides tons of customization options to mixes well with your app UI & does not feel like 3rd party module/library.
+* Provides tons of customization options to mixes well with your app UI & does not feel like 3rd party module/library.

 | Default UI             |  Custom UI |
 |:-------------------------:|:-------------------------:|